inthewaves/AppUpdateServerGenerator/README.md

 Some facts about the app update repository:
 * The repository is meant to be uploaded to a static web server with the CLI tool being executed on a local machine.
-* The repository state / repository is determined by the static files.
+* The repository state is determined by the static files.
 * This app update server supports deltas using Google's archive-patcher library, forked at https://github.com/inthewaves/archive-patcher.